 |IUCN Red List status:||Critically endangered|

-Note: Macaws in the wild tend to live longer than their domesticated counterparts, which is quite unusual as captive species generally enjoy better living conditions and live longer.
+Note: Macaws in the wild tend to live longer than their domesticated counterparts, which is quite unusual as pet species generally enjoy better living conditions and live longer.
 However, most avian vets believe that nutrition is probably to blame for their shorter lives.
 Nutritional deficiencies, obesity, and fatty liver disease are all commonplace in these large pet birds.
 Therefore, a diet consisting only of seeds is not suitable for them; they also need fruits, vegetables, pellets or other bird food mix, and a few nuts.

 Things to Consider

 The researchers took the fruits out of the birds’ diet for a month and replaced them with vegetables.
-Although no significant effect could be demonstrated, more studies are needed to investigate the effect of high fruit intake in macaws and other parrots kept in captivity, as this could influence their cardiovascular health.
+Although no significant effect could be demonstrated, more studies are needed to investigate the effect of high fruit intake in macaws and other parrots kept as pets, as this could influence their cardiovascular health.
 So, until new studies can shed light on the exact causes of this deadly disease, it’s best not to give your macaw too many high-fructose fruits (such as watermelon and grapes).

 How Much Food Do Macaws Need?